LinkedInLearning/rust-for-java-developers-2484214/README.md

 # Rust for Java Developers
-This is the repository for the LinkedIn Learning course `rust-for-java-developers`.
+This is the repository for the LinkedIn Learning course Rust for Java Developers.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![Rust for Java Developers][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+Are you a Java programmer looking to move into Rust?
+While both are popular languages, Rust has a number of performance and security advantages—programs use less memory, are easier to develop, and there’s no garbage collector to fight with.
+In this course, instructor Tim McNamara shows you how to use your Java experience as a springboard for learning Rust.
+Tim gives you a tour of Rust’s type system, examines its safety features, and describes how error handling works without exceptions.

 ## Instructions